 Sometimes they might even vent the anger that they feel for someone else in your direction and because you are trying to be supportive you take it on the chin, even though it can leave you feeling shaken.

 But then something happens in your life and you hope that person will reciprocate by listening to you in return but suddenly you find that they aren’t prepared to listen at all.

-Either that or they listen to you briefly then change the topic back on to themselves and their problems.
+Either that or they listen to you briefly and then change the topic back to themselves and their problems.

 Consequently, you feel affected by their problems as well as lonely and isolated because you don’t have anyone to talk to.

 This is where journaling can help.
 Journaling can be powerful.
 Getting all of your thoughts and feelings in writing can be therapeutic.
 If possible, go old school and use a pen and paper.
 The physical aspect of writing can be very calming.